The complete guide: short-term rentals and Mais Habitação in Portugal – 2024 update

 What is “Mais Habitação”?

-These legislative changes are comprehensive as they aim to intervene in nearly all aspects of the real estate market, impacting landlords, tenants, property owners, and investors.
-They encompass various rental markets and address the procedures and fees associated with property acquisition, maintenance, and transfers.
+These legislative changes were comprehensive as they aimed to intervene in nearly all aspects of the real estate market, impacting landlords, tenants, property owners, and investors.
+They encompassed various rental markets and address the procedures and fees associated with property acquisition, maintenance, and transfers.

 What are the measures of “Mais Habitação” for short-term rentals in Portugal?